-The following are some things CISOs should be looking at and possibly prioritizing in this new year.
+The following are some things CISOs should be looking at and possibly prioritizing in 2022.

 A lot is coming your way as a CISO or CIO and you need to be able to clearly identify these issues so that you can come up with a plan to combat them.